The Communities and Networks Degree

-The MCCN is a professional degree focused on communication strategy that emphasizes building community, growing networks, and crafting organizational identity.
-Students learn the collaborative skills necessary to manage change, recognize and navigate interpersonal dynamics, and design effective strategies for engaging diverse publics.
+In small classes with established industry professionals, you’ll learn the collaborative skills to manage change, navigate interpersonal dynamics, and design effective strategies for engaging diverse audiences.

 - Leadership Approaches to Diversity Initiatives in Organizations

 - Communicating Ideas: Strategies and Theories of Communities and Networks

 The Communities and Networks degree will equip you with skills valued across communications roles including:

 - Internal Communications Manager

 To earn a master’s degree, students must complete a minimum of 45 credits.
 Master of Communication in Communities and Networks requirements include:

 Four core requirements totaling 15 credits: